-Studies of all four therapies were conducted in overlapping timeframes but with potentially important differences in location (US vs. overseas), and in the spectrum and relative prevalence of SARS-CoV-2 variants within the population.
+Studies of all three therapies were conducted in overlapping timeframes but with potentially important differences in location (US vs. overseas), and in the spectrum and relative prevalence of SARS-CoV-2 variants within the population.
 None of the clinical trials were performed at a time when the Omicron variant was present.
-Within this context, trial results demonstrated that, if given within a limited number of days following initial symptoms of COVID-19, all four drugs of interest were superior to placebo in reducing hospitalization related to the acute infection.
-Sotrovimab, molnupiravir, and Paxlovid significantly reduced the relative risk of hospitalization or death from any cause compared to placebo by 79%, 30%, and 88%, respectively.
+Within this context, trial results demonstrated that, if given within a limited number of days following initial symptoms of COVID-19, all three drugs of interest were superior to placebo in reducing hospitalization related to the acute infection.
+Molnupiravir and Paxlovid significantly reduced the relative risk of hospitalization or death from any cause compared to placebo by 30% and 88%, respectively.
 Fluvoxamine reduced the relative risk of COVID-19-associated acute care (i.e., retention in a COVID-19 emergency setting or transfer to tertiary hospital due to COVID-19) by 32% over placebo.
 A per-protocol analysis of fluvoxamine limited to individuals who did not stop treatment (i.e., had greater than 80% adherence) suggested substantially greater efficacy (66% relative risk reduction) in reducing acute care use.
-In reflection of the rapidly changing evidence base, there is emerging evidence that sotrovimab may be less effective at neutralizing the increasingly prevalent Omicron sub-lineage BA.2 than it is at neutralizing prior variants.^{3,4}